scality/Zenko/.devcontainer/README.md

 ### Inspecting Codespace creation logs

-You can inspect the logs of the Codespace creation this way:
+You can inspect the logs of the Codespace creation in 2 ways way:
+1. When Codespace creation is still running :
+Use Cmd/Ctrl + Shift + P -> View Creation Log to see full logs

+2. When the setup is finished, dump the logs :
-1. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
+a.
+Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
-2. Type "Codespaces: Export Logs" and select it
+b.
+Type "Codespaces: Export Logs" and select it
-3. A zip file will be downloaded to your local machine
+c.
+A zip file will be downloaded to your local machine
-4. In the zip, look at the `creation.log` file
+d.
+In the zip, look at the `creation.log` file